Jaecoo 7 new car review

 Driving experience

 The early import Jaecoo 7 we drove had a turbocharged 1.6-litre four cylinder petrol engine driving the front wheels mated to a 7-speed auto gearbox.
-There's 194bhp available with 290Nm of torque, which provides for leisurely acceleration, 62mph reached in around 8 seconds.
-Jaecoo will also offer a 4WD variant; and a Plug-in Hybrid model with an impressive target EV range of around 100 miles - which could be the version to hold on for.
+There's 147PS available with 275Nm of torque, which provides for leisurely acceleration, 62mph reached in around 8 seconds.
+Jaecoo also offers a 4WD variant with this standard engine.
+If you're happy with front wheel drive, you'll be offered a 204PS Plug-in Hybrid model with an 18.3kWh battery giving a target EV range of 56 miles.
 All variants use a dual clutch DCT auto transmission which shifts smoothly and can kick down quickly when rapid acceleration is needed; the engine loses its smooth, refined demeanour when this is called for though.

 At the wheel, you sit quite high and commandingly - certainly compared with the premium small SUV rivals Jaecoo wants to compete with.
 Sight lines are great across the flat square bonnet, making narrow lanes or in-town manoeuvring simple.
 We'd have preferred a little more weight in the steering, but it's accurate and makes the car easy to place through fast bends - where you'll notice a little more body roll than is evident with obvious rivals.
 The supple ride seems well judged and copes effectively with suburban potholes and speed humps.
-Light off road work is aided by 200mm of ground clearance.
+Light off road work is aided by 200mm of ground clearance and a 600m wading depth.

 + More